Athou/lapinstance/README.md

 ### Backend

-Create an application on https://discordapp.com/developers/applications, copy (not rename) `src/main/resources/application-default.yml.example` to `src/main/resources/application-default.yml` and fill all the fields (icons are optional).
+Lapinstance can start out of the box without discord integration.
+To enable Discord integration, create an application on https://discordapp.com/developers/applications, copy (not rename)
+`src/main/resources/application-default.yml.example` to `src/main/resources/application-default.yml`
+and fill all the fields (icons are optional).